 In his book Taking People With You, YUM!
 CEO David Novak shared about an employee who constantly wanted to cut costs at every opportunity – rather than adding value – and turned every meeting toward a negative direction.
 Novak didn’t want to let him go, so he had a frank chat with this employee – who, with constructive feedback, began to adjust his attitude to the betterment of the whole team.
 “I still believe in replacing people who are getting in the way of progress, but you need to be a coach first before you can make the right call,” Novak wrote in his book.

 Long story short: before jumping to stern disciplinary action, try your hand at mentoring.
 You could inspire a shift in attitude.

 Lastly, a great way to boost morale among the whole company is to implement a focus on exceeding expectations for everyone you come across during your day.
 Employee to employee, manager to employee, employee to customer – each interaction should have the emphasis of going the extra step.
 Not only is this good for business, but in doing so, it provides consistent positive exchanges for everyone involved.
 These shared experiences make everyone, customers and employees alike, feel like they are a part of something important and meaningful.

 When you are working in and running a thriving professional environment, you’ll notice that employees are taking ownership for their actions and attitudes.
 You’ll see your entire team collaborating on projects and offering suggestions to solve problems.
 You’ll recognize your employees taking pride in their work and their contributions, which leads to a company filled with purpose and meaningful output.

 The most beneficial result?
-When your employees feel valued, they give loyalty, dedication and just plain hard work to your company.
-These steps become a cyclical effect of upward movement that will propel your company toward new ideas, increasing productivity, affirmative mindsets and growth in company revenue.How to Identify and Improve a Toxic Work Environment Sam Campbell
+When your employees feel valued, they give loyalty, dedication and hard work to your company These steps become a cyclical effect of upward movement that will propel your company toward increasing productivity, affirmative mindsets and growth in company revenue.How to Improve a Toxic Work Environment Sam Campbell